tommasoresti/PlayfairEncrypt-kata/README.md

 ```

 To fit the 26-letter alphabet into 25 letters, I and J are
 merged into one letter.
-When decrypting the message, it&39;s
+When decrypting the message, it's
 relatively easy to tell from context whether a letter is
 meant to be an i or a j.